21 Epic Book Trailers (Inspiring Videos and Why They Work)

 Since your book is written with this target audience in mind, the book trailer should also be made with this audience in mind.

-Every element you choose in the trailer should speak to your target audience, the music, narration (if any), pacing (action trailers will be faster-paced than romance for example), fonts used, and any other choices you make in the trailer’s content.
+Every element you choose in the trailer should speak to your target audience, the music, narration (if any), pacing (action trailers will be fast paced compared to romance, for example), fonts used, and any other choices you make in the trailer’s content.

 This is really author branding 101 and applies as much to your book video trailer as it does to every other aspect of your author marketing.